Competition drives innovation

 Due to ever tightening federal EPA requirements, today’s motor oils have reduced quantities of anti-wear chemistries like zinc, phosphorus and sulphur.
 As a result, the oil you buy today is not the same as it was 10 years ago.
 While this is good for your streetcar, it is bad news for your racing engine.

-Racing engines see more RPM, higher loads and increased temperatures compared to street engines, so a racing engineer requires higher levels of these wear additives to prevent premature part failure.
+Racing engines see more RPM, higher loads and increased temperatures compared to street engines, so a racing engine requires higher levels of these wear additives to prevent premature part failure.
 So you see, the oil used in an engine needs to be formulated specifically for that type of engine.

 You wouldn’t use a stock piston in a race engine, and the same goes for oil.
 Racing is in the DNA of the company, and every product they develop is proven to perform.
 From full synthetic race oils to engine break-in oils, Driven offers a wide range of race winning products that deliver enhanced performance, protection and value.